winitzki/scall/tutorial/programming_dhall.md

 ### Example: Church-encoded list

 The `List` functor is a built-in type in Dhall.
-As a pedagogical example, let us now implement an equivalent type constructor using Church encoding.
+As a pedagogical example, let us now implement an equivalent type constructor via the Church encoding.

 The recursive type equation for `List` has the form (in Haskell-like syntax):